Chrisinho8/databricks-data-engineer-associate/README.md

 1. Read the guide, focusing on the "One-Minute Recap" and "contrast" boxes in each domain.
 2. Sit an exam in one uninterrupted 90-minute block, then review the per-domain breakdown.
-3. Send your remaining study time into whichever domains you scored lowest on.
+3. Spend your remaining study time into whichever domains you scored lowest on.
 4. Aim to clear **38 / 45 on each of the three exams** before you book the real thing.

 ## 📄 License